Paleo Red Velvet Cake

 This Paleo Red Velvet Cake has a fluffy, tender crumb, a subtle hint of chocolate, and that signature tang, just like the original.

-Like many nut-based baked goods, this cake is a bit richer and denser than regular cake, so a single layer makes plenty for a small group.
+Like typical nut-based baked goods, this cake is a bit richer and denser than regular cake, so a single layer makes plenty for a small group.
 If you're feeding a crowd, you could easily double the recipe and make a 2-layer cake (or two single-layer cakes if you want to spread the love a little further).

-After several experimental batches using beets and “natural” food dyes, I learned that a truly red cake requires red food coloring.
+After several experimental batches using beets and “natural” food dyes, I learned that a truly red Red Velvet Cake requires red food coloring.
 In the interest of transparency, I did use some for the cake in the photos.

-If it weren’t for the photo shoot, I would skip the red food coloring in this recipe, and if you want this recipe to be Paleo-compliant, you should.
-If you do go the au naturale route, your cake will be delicious... and it will be a perfectly pleasant shade of brown.
-Call it “Brown Velvet,” and enjoy!
+If it weren’t for the photo shoot, I would skip the red food coloring in this recipe, and if you want this recipe to be 100% Paleo-compliant, you should.
+If you go the au naturale route, your cake will be delicious... and a perfectly pleasant shade of brown.
+Jut call it “Brown Velvet,” and enjoy!

 Full disclosure: Some of the links in this post may be affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Purchasing a product using one of these links will support my work at no additional cost to you.
 Please know that I only recommend products I use, believe to be helpful to my readers, and wholeheartedly stand by.

-This Paleo Red Velvet Cake is not a quick and easy recipe, but it is a solid and well-tested one that’s worth the time and effort!
+This is not a quick and easy recipe, but it is a solid and well-tested one that’s worth the time and effort!

 This recipe revamp was a request from one of my Thrivers’ Club Members.
 Linda P. sent me a pic of the original recipe for a traditional Red Velvet Cake with Ermine frosting, which has been in her family for years.